 “When you’re green on the inside, you’re clean on the inside.”
 Chlorophyll–the amazing compound that gives plants their green color–does in our bodies what it does for the Earth: it cleans and deodorizes.
 Detoxifying is about cleaning up the messy build-up from eating conventionally grown foods, drinking treated water, or even driving in traffic every day.
 Chlorella is the highest plant source of chlorophyll, but adding some spinach, kale, or romain lettuce to your diet is a start.
 Try fresh juices, too.
 You’ll see the bright green color in the juice from the foods you put through the machine.
 That means the chlorophyll is in the juice, ready to restore your blood and clean out toxins.

 Fennel is known for its ability to soothe an irritated digestive system.
 This sweet and crunchy food provides the body with a healthy dose of fiber and Vitamin C to boost the immune system.
 Fennel also has natural antibacterial properties that work to rid the body of disease and infection.
 It can be eaten raw, cooked, or steeped into hot tea.
+You may also try sprinkling fennel on your salads.
 Fennel can also be consumed through fennel essential oil, which contains an even stronger dose of ingredients.
 Fennel and its essential oils contain antioxidants and powerful anti-inflammatories, including quercetin and limonene.
-Fennel is one of the best natural foods to fight chronic headaches.
+Furthermore, fennel is one of the best natural foods to fight chronic headaches.

 5. Chia Seeds

 Chia seeds are extremely high in fiber.
 Known as a demulcent, they contain about 5-6 grams of fiber per tablespoon.
-Snacking on a couple of spoonfuls of chia seeds can provide you with half of your daily fiber needs.
-Thanks to their fiber content, chia seeds help to promote bowl regularity.
+In fact, snacking on a couple of spoonfuls of chia seeds can provide you with half of your daily fiber needs.
+Thanks to their fiber content, chia seeds help to promote bowel regularity.
 They also slow down the digestion of sugar, regulate your cholesterol levels, and help you feel full longer.
 Chia seeds don’t have much of a taste, but you can add them to a smoothie for an extra boost.
 You can also whip up homemade recipes, including chia seed pancakes and Coconut Chia Seed Pudding for breakfast!
+Additionally, you can soak chia seeds in a nut milk to make chia pudding.
+The seeds soak up liquid and leave behind a gelatinous, pudding-like substance.